benbrill/MoodSpace/README.md

 ## Abstract

-In 2-4 sentences, describe what problem the project addresses, and the overall approach you will use to solve that problem.
+Often times, people don't like the soundtrack selections in movies.
+Well we have a solution for that!
 We want to create a website that looks at scenes of a movie or play and creates a customized soundtrack for that scene based on your own Spotify music tastes.

+Intitally, we will offer a select few famous scenes from movies that we conduct sentiment analysis on.
+From there we will cross reference our results to a user's own music preferences on their Spotify account to generate a unique song for the scence customized to the users preferences.

 ## Planned Deliverables